Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

    a.
 Get an even number of voice acting audio files.
 X
    b.
 Create script to check if all files are there.
 X
    c.
 Create a js script that creates a js file that imports all the voice Audio Files in the current directory and exports those files as a js object.
 X
 2. Clean up StartMenu Component.
+X
 3. Add code to load in audio before start menu is displayed.
 4. Make small QA tweaks where possible.